 Experiential Student Scholars Program

 Texas Woman’s University Experiential Learning program, in partnership with the Pioneer Center for Student Excellence, hosts the annual Experiential Student Scholar Program (ESSP).
 The Experiential Student Scholar Program is intended to engage students in experiential project partnerships with faculty or staff.
-Applications open August 26, 2019.
+Applications are now open (see link below).

 Experiential Projects are intended to engage students and encourage learning through dynamic process where students develop knowledge, skills, and values from direct experiences outside of a traditional academic setting.
 Experiential Projects require engaged learning characterized by: